kean/Future/README.md

           completion: { print("completed" })
 ```

-If the future already has a result, callbacks are executed immediatelly.
+If the future already has a result, callbacks are executed immediately.
 If the future doesn't have a result yet, callbacks will be executed when the future is resolved.
 The future guarantees that it can be resolved with only one result, the callbacks are also guaranteed to run only once.

 By default, the callbacks are run on the `.main` scheduler.
-It runs immediately if on the main thread, otherwise asynchronously on the main thread.
+If the task finishes on the main thread, the callbacks are executed immediately.
+Otherwise, they are dispatched to be executed asynchronously on the main thread.

 > See [**Threading**](#threading) for a rationale and more info.